top of page

 You will be expected to meet the cost of travelling to face-to-face practical training and clinical placements.

 You will be asked to take out student insurance to cover your case study work.
-This usually costs around £100 per annum.
+This usually costs less than £100 per annum.

 You will be required to hold, or be working towards, a relevant animal first aid certificate.